Menu

 Day 3: Hagurosan

-The first mountain is Hagurosan (past) where you will step along a series of stone steps among spectacular, towering, cedar trees.
-Along the way, you will see many interesting sights not least of which is the 600-year-old, Five Story Pagoda (*the Five Story Pagoda may be partially covered for maintenance in 2024).
-At the top of Hasurosan stands one of the largest thatched buildings in Japan, the Sanjin Gosaiden shrine.
+The first mountain is Hagurosan (past) where you will walk along a series of stone steps among spectacular towering cedar trees.
+Along the way, you will see many interesting sights not least of which is the 600-year-old Five Story Pagoda.
+At the top of Hagurosan stands one of the largest thatched buildings in Japan, the Sanjin Gosaiden shrine.
 The walk is only 1.7 km (mainly stone steps) but takes around 1.5 hours.

-(Total walking distance today - only about 5-6 km but very content busy)
+(Total walking distance today - about 5-6 km)

 Day 4: Gassan and Yudonosan